cakephp/docs/en/appendices/3-0-migration-guide.rst

 CakePHP should be installed with Composer
 =========================================

-Since CakePHP can no longer easily be installed via PEAR, or in a shared directory, those options are no longer supported.
+Since CakePHP can no longer be installed via PEAR, or in a shared directory, those options are no longer supported.
 Instead you should use `Composer <http://getcomposer.org>`_ to install CakePHP into your application.